 This Motorcycle Retro Clear Lens Headlight (link to Amazon.com) does the job perfectly.
 Again, I have used this light many times on my motorcycle restorations and I have been very pleased with how well it works.

 As for the taillight, I recommend this LED light (link to Amazon.com).
 I haven’t had any problems using this taillight which has been nice because any problems with electric components can make you want to pull your hair out.
 The brightness difference between the normal taillight and the brake light is very noticeable so you’ll be perfectly legal on the road.
 As an added bonus, it even has an attached plate for your license plate.

 You’ll notice in some pictures of my motorcycles that I love to have black frames.
 I love the new look after painting.
 Painting your motorcycle frame gives an amazing face lift, especially if you’ve never done it before.

-I like to use Dupli-Color or VHT engine paint (link to Autozone.com).
+Again, I like to use Dupli-Color aerosol that can be found here on Amazon.com.
 I use these same brands to paint my tanks and I’ve found it works perfectly for frames as well.
 The spray mechanism works great and the paint tends to last for a long time.
 It also proves to be less susceptible to scratches or chips.

 Exhaust can be a very individual thing and vary from person to person.
 Some people like loud exhaust, others like it more quiet.
 I guess I’m somewhere in the middle; I like to hear a little noise come out of the pipes and let others know I’m around.